Servers include web, application, database, and file servers. Each type serves a distinct purpose. They host websites and manage data and apps.

 - Ensures real-time communication for smooth play

-Client-server model is often used.
+A client-server model is often used.
 Players (clients) send data to the server.
 The server then processes this data, updates the game world, and sends it back to all clients.

 Challenges In Managing Game Servers